ucczs/Eqiva-Smart-Radiator-Thermostat/README.md

 ```

 ### Offset temperature
-To set the offset temperature enter this:
+To set the offset temperature, enter this:
 ```
 $ ./eqiva.py Wohnz --offset 0.0
 ```

 ### Comfort and eco temperature
-To set the offset temperature enter this:
+To set the comfort and eco temperatures, enter this:
 ```
 $ ./eqiva.py Wohnz --comforteco 20.5 16.5
 ```

 ### Open window configuration
-To configure the open window mode enter this:
+To configure the open-window mode, enter this:
 ```
 $ ./eqiva.py Wohnz --openwindow 5.0 10
 ```
 5.0 is the temperature which is set for 10 minutes after an open window has been detected.

 ### Lock / unlock
-To lock thethermostat enter this:
+To lock the thermostat, enter this:
 ```
 $ ./eqiva.py Wohnz --lock on
 ```